btorpey/CSV2HdrHistogram/README.md

 -s  | Specifies a scaling factor to use on values stored in the histogram -- default is 1.
 -c  | Specifies the column containing the value that should be passed to HdrHistogram.
 -p  | Specifies the precision to be used for the histogram.
 -M  | Specifies the maximum acceptable value for the histogram.
-Default is 60,000,000us (one minute).
+Default is 60,000,000 (60,000,000 microseconds == 1 minute).
 -F  | Specifies the separator used in the file.
 Default is the tab character ("\t").